GDSL-UL/jobs/README.md

 # Current Job Openings and PhD Opportunities@[`geodatascience`](https://www.liverpool.ac.uk/geographic-data-science/)

-## Assistant Professor / Lectureship

-### Lecturer in Geographic Data Science (Human Geography) - Grade 8

-Full job description and application [here](https://my.corehr.com/pls/ulivrecruit/erq_jobspec_version_4.display_form?p_company=1&p_internal_external=E&p_display_in_irish=N&p_process_type=&p_applicant_no=&p_form_profile_detail=&p_display_apply_ind=Y&p_refresh_search=Y&p_recruitment_id=057413).

-> Continuing recent strategic investment and growth of the Department of Geography and Planning, we are recruiting a Lecturer in Geographic Data Science in the area of Human Geography - whose research complements current activity within the Geographic Data Science Lab (GDSL) research group https://www.liverpool.ac.uk/geographic-data-science  and links to other research groups across the School, and particularly Planning, Environmental Assessment and Management and the Power Space and Cultural Change research groups  https://www.liverpool.ac.uk/geography-and-planning/research/

-> We are especially interested in applicants with international research expertise in the application of geographic data science, and one or more of the following priority areas: population, health, urban analytics, human mobility, transport and spatial inequalities.
-We would also be particularly interested hearing from applicants with a background in machine learning / artificial intelligence (AI) and network science to social science and population questions.

-> The post has the potential to align strategically with the University¿s Digital, `Starting well, Living well, Ageing well, Personalised health, and Climate Futures research themes.

-> We particularly welcome applications from scholars who identify with groups who continue to be underrepresented and who face barriers to inclusion in higher education.
-We believe that a diverse and supportive environment, bringing different perspectives to our work and allowing people to blossom is the best platform for excellent teaching.

-## Research / Data Science

-We do not currently have any research positions available, but watch this space for new adverts in the near future!

 ## PhDs

 #### We are currently advertising for a number of PhD projects that start in **October 2023**: they are open to both **UK and non UK** applicants, although we can only  support a very limited number who are not from the UK.
 Please note that there are different deadlines and application routes.